 - Change in the shape or size of the breast

 - Breast pain or nipple discharge

-Use the Breast Cancer Risk Assessment Tool from the National Cancer Institute and the National Surgical Adjuvant Breast and Bowel Project (NSABP) for more information and to estimate a woman’s risk of developing invasive breast cancer.
+Use the Breast Cancer Risk Assessment Tool from the National Cancer Institute and learn more about breast cancer symptoms and signs from the National Breast Cancer Foundation.

 Screening and Diagnostic Tests